 We communicated identified laws and regulations throughout our team and remained alert to any indications of non-compliance throughout the audit.
 The potential effect of these laws and regulations on the financial statements varies considerably.

-The CCG is subject to laws and regulations that directly affect the financial statements including the National Health Service Act 2006 and financial reporting legislation.
-We assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items and our work on the regularity of expenditure incurred by the CCG in the year of account.
+The CCG is subject to laws and regulations that directly affect the financial statements including the financial reporting aspects of NHS legislation.
+We assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.

-Whilst the CCG is subject to many other laws and regulations, we did not identify any others where the consequences of non-compliance alone could have a material effect on amounts or disclosures in the financial statements.
+Whilst the CCG is subject to many other laws and regulations, we did not identify any others where the consequences of non-compliance alone could have a material effect on amounts or disclosures in the financial statements